AniJadeja/PhotosApp/README.md

 - While fragment transition is occuring , next fragment is blank. which can be optimized.
 - Photos and Videos Adapter can be converted to media adpater
 - Photos and Videos fetch can be converted to media fetch
+- put the cycles and recycler adapter inside onViewCreate.
+This can speed up things.